 The FairerTales activities in Sztynort are part of an engaged ethnographic long-term study about transforming tourism and heritage landscapes in the Masurian Lakes District that Hannah Wadle has been conducting since 2009.
 Her publication about the subject concern processes of transnational heritage making, the encounter with social inequality, and the negotiation of competing visions of tourism development in the area.
 Here is a selection of publications.

-H. Wadle (forthcoming 2018) Pałac-in-progress.
+H. Wadle (2019) Pałac-in-progress.
 Re-imagining Landed Estates in Post-East-Prussian, Post-Socialist Tourism Landscapes of Northeast Poland.
 In: Tourism and Architecture: Fictions, Virtualities, Simulacras.
 Ed. by Maria Gavari-Barbas, Nelson Graburn, Francois Staszak

 Schabe, P. and H. Wadle (2017) Schloss Steinort (Sztynort).
 Geschichte und Erhaltung.
 (The manor of Steinort (Sztynort) History and Preservation).
 Festschrift der Deutsch-Polnischen Stiftung für Kulturpflege und Denkmalschutz.
 Ed. by Peter Schabe and Guido Hinterhäuser, pp. 153-185.

 H. Wadle (2016) Encountering Tourism in the Masurian Lake District: Locating the Moral Self in the New Rural Poland.
 In: Journal for Tourism and Cultural Change, Special Issue: “Tourism in Postsocialist Central and Eastern Europe”.
 Ed. by Magdalena Banaszkiewicz and Nelson Graburn.